 - Very, very, very comfortable boots

-The fit might be confusing for American customers.
-It calls itself British, but it’s not quite consistent with British sizing I’ve encountered in the past.
-On a good old fashioned American Brannock device I’m between an 11.5 and a 12, and just about all of my boots are a size 11 because boots tend to run large.
+On an American Brannock device I’m between an 11.5 and a 12, and just about all of my boots are a size 11 because boots tend to run large.
 At R.M.
-Williams’ Soho store, I had to get sized up on their own sizing device which put me at a 10.5, which is the size that ultimately fit me.
+Williams’ Soho store, I had to get sized up on their own sizing device which put me at a 10.5 — which ultimately fit me.

 The good news is that once you have the boots they don’t need any break in and are, in fact, stupid, crazy, insanely comfortable.
-These shoes are so damn comfortable.
-The arch support is great, the heel support is great, there are no seams anywhere to irritate the foot, they really feel like nice, thick socks.
-When I come home from work in these, I prefer not to take them off, which sounds like a lie but I swear I’ll lie around in these shoes watching TV.
-Boy, I love how these boots feel.
+The arch support is great, the heel support is great, there are no seams anywhere to irritate the foot.
+They really feel like nice, thick socks.
+When I come home from work in these, I prefer not to take them off — I swear I’ll lie around in these shoes watching TV.

 R.M.
 Williams Comfort Craftsman Price